powerapi-ng/powerapi-ng.github.io/docs/reference/processors/processors.md

 - `PreProcessors`: They are located between the `Puller` and the `Dispatcher`.
 They are supposed to pre-process the `HWPC Reports` before computing estimations.
 - `PostProcessors`: They are located between, the `Formula` and the `Pusher`.
 They process `Power Reports` before storing them on the output storage option.

-Figure below depicts where are they introduced in the architecture of a Software `PowerMeters`.
+Figure below depicts where are they introduced in the architecture of a Software PowerMeter.

 ![Processors Overview](../../assets/images/reference/processors/processors.jpg){ width="1000px"}

-`Processors` are optional, which means that you can continue to use Software `PowerMeters` as usual if you don't need them.
+`Processors` are optional, which means that you can continue to use Software PowerMeters as usual if you don't need them.

 ## K8sPreProcessor